JabRef/user-documentation/en/OpenOfficeIntegration.md

 To choose an external style file, you have two options.
 Either you can choose a style file directly, or you can set a style file directory.
 If you do the latter, you will see a list of styles from that directory (and subdirectories), and can choose one from that list.

+**CAUTION**: Please take care that your style file is saved using **UTF-8** for character encoding.
+If you use another character encoding (even other unicode encodings such as UTF-16 or UTF-32), JabRef will not be able to process your style file.

 Here is an example style file:

     NAME